-Description of overall philosophy (200 word limit):
+A. Description of overall philosophy (200 word limit):

-Collegiate Academies (CA) schools believe in the unique potential of all diverse learners.

-Collegiate Academies (CA) schools design academic, social--emotional and functional programs and services that support all diverse learners toward success in rigorous post--high school options.

-CA schools regularly collect and reflect on data to ensure that every scholar is making adequate growth on both short and long--term goals.
-Schools work to use this data to effectively collaborate with families and the IEP team.

-CA schools work to provide a collaborative team of administrators, teachers and related service providers to ensure the creation and implementation of high-quality Individualized Education Plans (IEPs) for each individual scholar identified with a disability.

-CA schools provide targeted Transition programming to support each scholar's individualized transition goals toward their post--high school opportunities.

-CA schools serve all scholars through the use of innovative programming.
-We have created a number of programs to meet the unique needs of our scholars including the Essential Skills, Journey Program, REACH, and other special programs that within the context of the school community.

-CA schools have a robust related service team including multiple onsite mental health professionals, nursing services, speech and other related services to meet the unique needs of scholars as they progress toward post--high school options.
+- Collegiate Academies (CA) schools believe in the unique potential of all diverse learners. - Collegiate Academies (CA) schools design academic, social-emotional and functional programs and services that support all diverse learners toward success in rigorous post-high school options. - o CA schools regularly collect and reflect on data to ensure that every scholar is making adequate growth on both short and long-term goals.
+Schools work to use this data to effectively collaborate with families and the IEP team. - o CA schools work to provide a collaborative team of administrators, teachers and related service providers to ensure the creation and implementation of high quality Individualized Education Plans (IEPs) for each individual scholar identified with a disability. - o CA schools provide targeted Transition programming to support each scholar's individualized transition goals toward their post-high school opportunities. - o CA schools serve all scholars through the use of innovative programming.
+We have created a number of programs to meet the unique needs of our scholars including the Journey Program, REACH, Essential Skills, and other special programs that are within the context of the school community. - o CA schools have robust related service team members including multiple onsite mental health professionals, nursing services, speech and other related services to meet the unique needs of scholars as they progress toward post-high school options.

+B. Name and contact information for special education coordinator (school and, if applicable, network) School Leader of Special Education Sonia Scott Programming; Contact Information sscott1@collegiateacademies.org CMO Leader of Special Education Francesca Antonucci Programming; Contact Information (if fantonucci@collegiateacademies.org different)

+C. Data Snapshots 2021-2022 enrollment rate of students with disabilities served by the school 20.27 % il appraisal, special education, and related services are provided by the school Appraisal/Evaluation Main point of contact if a parent would like to request an evaluation Sonia Scott Compliance Coordinator sscott1@collegiateacademies.org Response to Intervention Overview Examples of universal screeners: Reading Screeners: MAP Reading - Assesses grade level comprehension Really Great Reading Phonics Screeners - Assesses phonics skills Fluency CBM - Assesses ability to fluently read texts Further screenings are available and used for scholars in specialized programs depending on their level of need.
+Math Screeners: MAP Math - Assesses grade level numeracy ability CCSS Fluency - Assesses ability to fluently do grade level math calculations according to Common Core State Standards Further screenings are available and used for scholars in specialized programs depending on their level of need.
+Social-Emotional Screeners: Panorama Survey o Screener not administered if parents do not consent.
+Speech Language Screeners: Clinical Evaluation of Language Fundamentals (CELF-5) o Screener not administered if parents do not consent Examples of reading interventions: Phonics Interventions: Phonics Boost/Blitz Read Naturally (phonics track) Wilson Reading System (for most severe needs) Fluency Interventions: • Read Naturally

-2020-2021 in school and out of school suspension rate of students with disabilities served by the school mies.org
+2020-2021 in school and out of school suspension rate of students with disabilities served by the school 8.57 % 2020-2021 number of students with disabilities who are removed for disciplinary reasons for more than 10 school days in one academic year 0